Chilanguiux/nuke_tools/review_export_tool/README.md

 # Credits

-Created by **Erik ELizalde.**, inspired by real production review workflows and adapted for learning environments.
+Created by **Erik ELizalde**, inspired by real production review workflows and adapted for learning environments.

+**Please get in touch if you want to talk about this or any other development I can help you with.**